JetBrains/kotlin-web-site/pages/education/why-teach-kotlin.md

 4th most loved programming language in the 2019 [StackOverflow Developer Survey](https://insights.stackoverflow.com/survey/2019#most-loved-dreaded-and-wanted).

-> *The students are so happy.
-They can produce useful software quickly*.
+> The students are so happy.
+They can produce useful software quickly.
 > {:.kto-quote__text}
 > Károly Machalik, University of Pannonia
 > {:.kto-quote__author}